knod/hyphenaxe/README.md

 # hyphenaxe
-Split a one-word string into a hyphenated word by desired max number of characters per unit, not by syllable or prefix/suffix
+Crudely split a one-word string into a list of pre-hyphenated strings by desired max number of characters per unit, not by syllable or prefix/suffix